- Hypocrisy is defined as saying or feeling one thing and doing another.

 An example of hypocrisy is writing a book about truth and honesty using made up stories to make your point.

-Origin: Middle English ipocrisie from Old French from Classical Latin hypocrisis, mimicry (in LL(Ec), pretended sanctity) from Glassical Greek hypokrisis, acting a part (in LXX and N.T., hypocrisy) < hypokrinesthai, to play a part from hypo-, hypo- plush krinesthai, to dispute from krinein, to separate: see harvest
+Origin: Middle English ipocrisie from Old French from Classical Latin hypocrisis, mimicry (in LL(Ec), pretended sanctity) from Glassical Greek hypokrisis, acting a part (in Septuagint and New Testament , hypocrisy) from hypokrinesthai, to play a part from hypo-, hypo- plush krinesthai, to dispute from krinein, to separate: see harvest

 noun pl. hy·poc·ri·sies

 - The practice of professing beliefs, feelings, or virtues that one does not hold or possess; falseness.

 - An act or instance of such falseness.

 Origin: Middle English ipocrisie, from Old French, from Late Latin hypocrisis, play-acting, pretense, from Greek hupokrisis, from hupokrīnesthai, to play a part, pretend : hupo-, hypo- + krīnesthai, to explain, middle voice of krīnein, to decide, judge; see krei- in Indo-European roots.